-Services that are covered for you What you must pay when you get these services \$0 or 20% coinsurance regardless of the number of trips - Air Ambulance Annual wellness visit If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
+Services that are covered for you What you must pay when you get these services \$0 or 20% coinsurance regardless of the number of trips Air Ambulance 🖥 Annual wellness visit In Network: If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
 This is covered once every 12 months.
-In-Network: There is no coinsurance, copayment, or deductible for the annual wellness visit.
+There is no coinsurance, copayment, or deductible for the annual wellness visit.
 Note: Your first annual wellness visit can't take place within 12 months of your "Welcome to Medicare" preventive visit.
-However, you don't need to have had a "Welcome to Medicare" visit to be covered for annual wellness visits after you've had Part B for 12 months. 🖥 Bone mass measurement In-Network: For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
-There is no coinsurance, copayment, or deductible for Medicare-covered bone mass measurement.
-Weight Breast cancer screening (mammograms) In-Network: There is no coinsurance, Covered services include: One baseline mammogram between the ages of 35 and 39 One screening mammogram every 12 months for women age 40 and older Clinical breast exams once every 24 months copayment, or deductible for covered screening mammograms.
-Cardiac rehabilitation services In-Network: Comprehensive programs of cardiac rehabilitation services that include exercise, education, and counseling are covered for members who meet certain conditions with a doctor's referral.
-The plan also covers intensive cardiac rehabilitation programs that are typically more rigorous or more intense than cardiac rehabilitation programs. \$0 copayment - Specialist's Office - Outpatient Hospital Prior authorization rules may apply.
+However, you don't need to have had a "Welcome to Medicare" visit to be covered for annual wellness visits after you've had Part B for 12 months. 🖥 Bone mass measurement In Network: For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
+There is no coinsurance, copayment, or deductible for Medicare-covered bone mass measurement. • Authorization rules may apply.
+Contact plan for details. 谢 Breast cancer screening (mammograms) In Network: Covered services include: There is no coinsurance, copayment, or deductible for One baseline mammogram between the ages of 35 and 39 One screening mammogram every 12 months for women age 40 and older covered screening mammograms.
+Clinical breast exams once every 24 months Authorization rules may apply.
 Contact plan for details.
-Cardiovascular disease risk reduction visit (therapy for cardiovascular disease) In-Network: There is no coinsurance, We cover one visit per year with your primary care doctor to help lower your risk for cardiovascular disease.
-During this visit, your doctor may discuss aspirin use (if appropriate), check your blood pressure, and give you tips to make sure you're eating healthy. copayment, or deductible for the intensive behavioral therapy cardiovascular disease preventive benefit. 🏽 Cardiovascular disease testing In-Network:
+Cardiac rehabilitation services • Depending on your level of Comprehensive programs of cardiac rehabilitation services that include exercise, education, and counseling are covered for members who meet certain conditions with a doctor's referral.
+The plan also covers intensive cardiac rehabilitation programs that are typically more rigorous or more intense than cardiac rehabilitation programs.
+Medicaid eligibility, you may not be responsible for the copayments, coinsurances, or deductibles for the services listed in this section. • Authorization rules may apply.
+Contact plan for details.
+In Network: \$0 copayment Specialist's Office Outpatient Hospital